J0xna/Kernel-Overlay-Hider/README.md

 As an author of this project, I take no liability of damages caused to your computer because of this project, please use it as a learning resources and DO NOT RUN IT IF YOU DO NOT UNDERSTAND WHAT IT DOES.
 RUNNING THIS PROJECT UNMODIFIED WILL CAUSE A BLUE SCREEN OF DEATH INEVITABLY BECAUSE I DO NOT RESTORE THE WINDOW, I LEAVE IT UP TO THE READER TO SOLVE SO ITS NOT EASY TO COPY+PASTE.

-Why did I not make it restoreable / non bluescreening?
 I do not want this project to be a 1:1 copy paste for possible game cheaters, this is a learning resource.
+If you want this to be reliable, you need to fix it yourself like I have done.

 That's it for today, hope you like this release!
 Make sure to leave a star if you found this helpful.